-Summary: The potential of the freight and logistics sector to take advantage of the new global gateway at the Western Sydney International Airport and support export-oriented industries and take advantage of growth in e-retail and imports driven by a growing population will depend on further investments in transport infrastructure.
+Summary: The potential of the freight and logistics sector to take advantage of the new global gateway at the Western Sydney International Airport and support export-oriented industries and take advantage of growth in e-retail and imports driven by a growing population will depend on further investments in transport infrastructure and the protection of key freight routes.

-Delivery Horizon: Immediate to Short Term: Transport for NSW in consultation with DPIE and Penrith, Liverpool and Campbelltown Councils.

-Support opportunities for new centres, the expansion of existing centres and new local industrial areas to match the significant projected population growth
+Delivery Horizon: Immediate to Short Term: TfNSW in consultation with DPE and Penrith, Liverpool and Campbelltown Councils.
+Support opportunities for new centres, the expansion of existing centres and new local industrial areas to match the significant projected population growth in metropolitan urban areas.